Everwood

-Everwood (Note: Known as Our New Life in Everwood in the United Kingdom) is an American drama television series created by Greg Berlanti.
-Berlanti, Mickey Liddell, Rina Mimoun, Andrew A. Ackerman and Michael Green served as executive producers.
+Everwood (released as Our New Life in Everwood in the UK) is an American drama television series created by Greg Berlanti, starring Treat Williams and Gregory Smith.
 The series aired on the WB from September 16, 2002, to June 5, 2006, with a total of 89 episodes spanning four seasons.
-It was co-produced by Berlanti-Liddell Productions, in association with Warner Bros.
-Television.

-The series begins with Dr. Andy Brown, played by Treat Williams, who moves his family to the fictional small town of Everwood, Colorado after the death of his wife.
-The series also stars Gregory Smith, Vivien Cardone, Emily VanCamp, Chris Pratt, Debra Mooney, Stephanie Niznik, John Beasley and Tom Amandes.
-The pilot was filmed in Calgary and Canmore, Alberta, as well as Denver, Colorado; after that, series filming took place in Ogden, South Salt Lake, Draper, and Park City, Utah.
+The series also stars Vivien Cardone, Emily VanCamp, Chris Pratt, Debra Mooney, Stephanie Niznik, John Beasley and Tom Amandes.

-The series concluded on June 5, 2006.
-It was canceled by the WB on May 17, 2006, after four seasons, following the merger with UPN to form the CW.
+The series concluded on June 5, 2006, after having been canceled by the WB in May 2006 following the network’s merger with UPN to form The CW.